 For understanding the basic concept of the touchdown PCR, we have to understand the mechanism of how the primers anneal to the PCR template DNA.

-The primers are the set of the short single-stranded DNA used into the PCR reaction which facilitates the amplification by providing the free 3’-OH ends to Taq DNA polymerase.
+The primers are the set of the short single-stranded DNA used in the PCR reaction which facilitates the amplification by providing the free 3’-OH ends to Taq DNA polymerase.

 For more detail on the DNA primers, read the article: PCR primer design guidelines

-For that, we have to design our target sequence-specific primers by using the online tools.
-The primer must be between 18 to 22 nucleotides long, having 50% to 55% GC content and can not form the primer-dimers.
+For that, we have to design our target sequence-specific primers by using online tools.
+The primer must be between 18 to 22 nucleotides long, having 50% to 55% GC content and can not form the primer dimers.

-The annealing temperature of the primers is between 55°C to 65°C (ideally).
+The annealing temperature of the primers must be between 55°C to 65°C (ideally).

-The annealing temperature of the primers is the temperature at which the primers bind to its specific complementary sequence into the DNA.
+The annealing temperature of the primers is the temperature at which the primers bind to their specific complementary sequence on DNA.

-Whereas, the melting temperature is a temperature at which the primer dissociate from the complementary DNA sequence.
+Whereas, the melting temperature is the temperature at which the primer dissociates from the complementary DNA sequence.

 Also, the melting temperature is defined as the temperature at which half of the DNA strand is dissociated or denatured.